-One of the mums she helps today had an infant daughter who was panicking from the crowded, bumpy journey in the the raft.
-As the mother of a 2-year-old boy, Fleur tried a familiar technique to calm the child.
+One of the mums she helps today had an infant daughter who was panicking from the crowded, bumpy journey in the raft.
+As the mother of a two-year-old boy, Fleur tried a familiar technique to calm the child.

 “I don’t see myself as doing something special,” Fleur says.
 She’s been here only four days and will be leaving soon.
 “I think we’re just doing a humane thing.
 That’s why I’m coming back.
 It feels like it’s not done.”